git clone https://github.com/openliberty/guide-cdi-intro.git cd guide-cdi-intro

 After you are finished checking out the application, stop the Open Liberty server by pressing

-CTRL+C in the shell session where you ran the server.
+CTRL+C in the command-line session where you ran the server.
 Alternatively, you can run the

 liberty:stop goal from the